 The Swimathon Foundation: COVID-19 Relief Fund

-The Swimathon Foundation’s COVID-19 Relief Fund (“Fund”) has been established to offer grant funding ("Grants") for small organisations working in the swimming and aquatic community in the United Kingdom.
-The Swimathon Foundation (the “Foundation”) is passionate about encouraging people to keep or become involved with swimming and aquatics and to enjoy the benefits that that brings.
+The Swimathon Foundation (the “Foundation”) has established a second COVID-19 Relief Fund (“Fund”) to offer grant funding (“Grant(s)”) to continue its support for small organisations working in the swimming and aquatic community in the United Kingdom.
+The Foundation aims to encourage people to keep or become involved with swimming and aquatics and to enjoy the benefits that that brings, including for physical fitness, mental wellbeing and water safety.
 Through Grants made from the Fund, it wishes to support existing small swimming and aquatics organisations so they can continue to operate in these especially difficult times.

 The grants are administered by the Foundation, a company limited by guarantee (registered in England and Wales with number 4684234) and a charity (registered in England and Wales with number 1123870), in consultation with Swim England, Swim Wales & Scottish Swimming.
-Applications are open between 04 May and 5pm on 22 May 2020.
+Applications can be made at any time from 01 February 2021 until 5pm on 26 February 2021.

-Any and all decisions concerning the Fund or its operation (including without limitation the amount of any grant, whether to award any grant in respect of an application and any conditions attaching to any award) shall be in the absolute discretion of the Foundation whose decision shall be final and binding in all respects.
+Any and all decisions concerning the Fund or its operation (including without limitation the award or amount or conditions attaching to any grant) shall be in the absolute discretion of the Foundation whose decision shall be final and binding in all respects.
 No correspondence will be entered into in relation to any such decision.
 The Foundation reserves the right to withdraw the Fund at any time and may change these terms and conditions at any time.

 What can you apply for?